AviatrixSystems/Docs/HowTos/FAQ.rst

 Yes, you can create an operator account.
 This operator account can only view dashboard and disconnect an active user from the dashboard.

-To create an Operator account, go to Settings -> Accounts -> Add.
-At the account name, type in “Operator” and give it a password and email notification address.
+To create an Operator account, go to Accounts -> Account Users -> +New User.
+At the account name, select read_only and give it a password and email notification address.
 You do not need to enter AWS credentials.